KQM-git/TCL/docs/combat-mechanics/elemental-effects/transformative-reactions.md

 ## Crystallize

-Crystallize is an Elemental Reaction triggered by applying Geo on a target afflicted by Pyro/Hydro/Cryo/Electro that creates a shard of the given element.
-Picking up the shard grants a shield of the shard's element.
+Crystallize is an Elemental Reaction triggered by applying Geo on a target afflicted by Pyro/Hydro/Cryo/Electro that creates a shard of the given Element.
+Picking up the shard grants a shield of the shard's Element.
 Crystallize deals no damage, and instead the base health of the shield generated scales on Elemental Mastery and character level of the character that triggered the Crystallize reaction.

 * Triggering Crystallize on an Electro-Charged target will provide an Electro Crystal.
 * Picking up multiple crystals refreshes the duration of the shield and its Element type.